Statement of governance

 As a leading institution for research, DMU also recognises the need for research to be conducted with integrity at all levels and by everyone conducting research.
 The Guidelines for Good Research Practice provides the principles of practice and conduct by which the institution expects research to be carried out either at or in the name of the university.

 Within a framework of good governance and appropriate training, responsibility for the conduct of ethical research must ultimately lie with the researchers themselves.

 When designing their research, researchers are expected to recognise the relevant ethical principles, to obtain appropriate ethical approval before commencing and to conduct research in accordance with good practice and ethical protocol.

-For general information on research integrity and ethics contact Elizabeth Nolan the Head of Research Support in the Research Business and Innovation Directorate.
-Anyone who wishes to discuss research conduct issues should contact Professor John Young, Director of the Graduate School.
+For general information on research integrity and ethics contact Laurence Gardiner the Head of Research Support in the Research Business and Innovation Directorate.
+Anyone who wishes to discuss research conduct issues should contact Professor Laurence Brooks, Director of the Graduate School.
 Deputy Vice Chancellor Professor Andy Collop is the senior officer responsible for research integrity at De Montfort University, he is the person to whom allegations should be made.

 DMU's Research Integrity Annual Report 2015-2016 can be found here.